cortezjl/MyWorkWeek/Journal.md

 Add user name variable to role, since Hibernate does not seem to handle populating it, was leaving it as null.
 Worked on adding a modal to the Add/Edit User jsp be be able to add additional roles for the user.

+### Sun, Dec 1st
+Create Schedule and Schedule_Detail tables as well and the java class and unit test files for those tables.

+### Mon, Dec 2nd
+Add code to search and display schedule and schedule detail data.
+Start for add and edit of a schedule and it's details.

+### Tuesday, Dec 3rd
+Worked on using Hibernate Query Language ann